Putin's party set to lose ground in Russia

 Opposition parties have been able to take part in televised election debates and promote themselves in TV campaign clips, but complain that Putin and Medvedev refused to join the debates and benefit from fawning coverage by traditional media.

-Polling stations are open from 8.00 a.m. to 8.00 p.m. local time on Sunday, with voting starting in Russia's Far East at 8 p.m.
-British time on Saturday and ending in Kaliningrad, its westernmost territory, at 1 a.m.
-British time on Sunday.
+Polling stations are open from 8.00 a.m. to 8.00 p.m. local time on Sunday, with voting starting in Russia's Far East at 2000 GMT on Saturday and ending in Kaliningrad, its westernmost territory, at 0100 GMT on Sunday.
 Seven parties are taking part.

 (Additional reporting by Lidia Kelly, Steve Gutterman and Lyudmila Danilova)